lmalms/sequence-learners/ashrae/README.md

 ## Next steps

 - EDA: For each plot add question plot tries to answer and conclusion.
-- Understand and implement evaluation metric - what are properties of this metric?
 - Settle on CV

 ## Notes